 Why are bonds the perfect crisis-proof asset?

 Most people sleepwalk in life.
 Not sleepwalking in the usual sense (suddenly bolting out of the bed in the middle of the night and deciding to go on a cruise type), but something far more profound.
-They prefer spending their free time snoozing in front of trashy TV programs rather than investing it wisely to better their minds and bodies.
-This was why the majority of the population in the West were caught off guard when COVID-19 hit, even when the warning signs were all too abundant (Bill Gates’ warning in 2015, the outbreak in China in January, the classic exponential growth rate of an epidemic in the country).
+They prefer spending their free time snoozing in front of trashy TV programs rather than investing it wisely to improve their minds and bodies.
+This was why the majority of the population in the West was caught off guard when COVID-19 hit, even though the warning signs were all too abundant (Bill Gates’ warning in 2015, the outbreak in China in January, the classic exponential growth rate of an epidemic in a country).